I’m going to teach you how to make an easy, tender, and flaky pie crust. In fact, it’s my Never Fail Pie Crust!

 I’ll have to say, cutting the shortening and flour together in the processor makes all the difference in a pie crust.
 I think I just wasn’t patient enough cutting them together by hand.
-So, if you’ve given up on the prefect crust, give this one a try.
+So, if you’ve given up on the perfect crust, give this one a try.
 I think you’ll be happy you did.

 And, I may just have a couple of recipes coming up that you’ll need this for! (wink, wink)

-I have used this for sweet as well as savory pies, tarts and hand pies.
+I have used this for sweet as well as savory pies, tarts, and hand pies.
 I have not tried to freeze the dough since this recipe only makes one crust, but I have had friends recommend it with great success.

-Mix ingredients in food processor.
+Mix ingredients in the food processor.

 Handle with your hands as little as possible so the ingredients stay cold.

-Crust will be dry.
+The crust will be dry.
 Pull it together, quickly, using hands.

-Form dough into a disc, wrap in plastic wrap and refrigerate.
+Form dough into a disc, wrap in plastic wrap, and refrigerate.

-Roll crust thin and place in pie shell, make hand pies, tarts or whatever your creative mind can imagine!
+Roll crust thin and place in pie shell, make hand pies, tarts, or whatever your creative mind can imagine!